joakimk/algotrader/README.md

 ## Broker integration ideas

-- One possibility it to run this on an hourly timeframe and make a broker API that consists of notifying you to buy or sell manually.
+- One possibility it to run this on an hourly timeframe and make a broker API that consists of only reading market data and then notifying you to buy or sell manually.